 Welcome to the Circa Legacy Resource Center

-Explore our ever-growing page of free writing tools, templates and recommendations!
+Explore our ever-growing tools and resources page for tips, links and recommendations!

-Check out our blog and leave us comments about your favorite tools, vendors and ideas.
+Check out our blog and leave us comments about your favorite tools and resources.
 We would love to hear from you!

 Voice Recording Apps